Meshclan1/cloud-monitoring-dashboard/README.md

-# 📝 Cloud Monitoring Dashboard - Small Businesses
+# 📝 Cloud Monitoring Dashboard

 **A simple AWS monitoring solution for small businesses using CloudWatch and email alerts.**